Scientific Name

 Description

-Hatiora herminiae is a branching cactus with upright or arching stems circular in cross-section and composed of segments.
-It grows up to 1 foot (30 cm) tall.
-Stem segments are cylindrical, up to 2 inches (5 cm) long, and up to 0.2 inches (0.5 cm) in diameter, each with a few areoles that bear clusters of grayish hairs.
+Hatiora herminiae is a branching cactus with upright or arching stems that are circular in cross-section and composed of segments.
+It can grow up to 1 foot (30 cm) tall.
+The stem segments are cylindrical and can grow up to 2 inches (5 cm) long and 0.2 inches (0.5 cm) in diameter, each with a few areoles bearing clusters of grayish hairs.
 They are grey, dark green, olive green, or with shades of purple in full sun.
-Flowers are pink to magenta, up to 0.8 inches (2 cm) long, and up to 1 inch (2.5 cm) in diameter.
-They appear from the areoles at the ends of stems, usually solitary, in spring.
-The fruits are up to 0.3 inches (0.8 cm) long, olive green berries.

 Hardiness